-i) Insurance debtors and creditors
+j) Insurance debtors and creditors

-Insurance debtors and creditors are recognised when due.
-These include amounts due to and from the host syndicate.
+Insurance debtors and creditors are recognised when the host syndicate is on risk.
+These include amounts only due from host syndicate.
 These are classified as insurance debtors and creditors as they are non-derivative financial assets with fixed or determinable payments that are not quoted on an active market.
 Insurance debtors are measured at amortised cost less any provision for impairments.
 Insurance creditors are stated at amortised cost less any impairment losses.

-i) Cash at bank and in hand
+k) Cash at bank and in hand